 When you are driving to work or into the city, you want to enjoy the trip with your favorite tunes or podcast.
 The last thing you want to listen to is an annoying squeak coming from the car.
 If the car is making a squeaking noise while driving, it becomes difficult to ignore.

-In this article, we review all the causes so you can narrow down the problem.
-We also show you how to fix the dreaded squeak once and for all.
+In this article, I review all the causes so you can narrow down the problem.
+I also show you how to fix the dreaded squeak once and for all.

 Why Is My Car Making A Squeaking Noise When Driving?

-The most common reasons why a car is making a squeaking noise when driving are due to a loose belt or that something has malfunctioned in the steering system.
-It can also be caused by worn brake pads, tire problems, a suspension lacking lubrication and moisture in the morning.
+The most common reasons why a car is making a squeaking noise when driving are due to a loose belt or something that has malfunctioned in the steering system.
+It can also be caused by worn brake pads, tire problems, a suspension lacking lubrication, or moisture in the morning.

 Here is a more detailed list of the possible causes of why your car is making a squeaking noise while driving.